 How Do You Use Essential Oils in to Your Cleaning Routine?

-Check out some of the responses we received and get some great ideas & tips about how you can incorporate essential oils into your cleaning routine.
+Like many citrus oils, lemon essential oil is a favorite for uplifting emotions and naturally cleaning your home.
+Check out some of the responses we received and get some great ideas and tips about how you can incorporate essential oils into your cleaning routine.

 Citrus Oils to Freshen Air